forderud/MsiQuery/README.md

 ## Microsoft Update packages (MSU files)
 MSU files is a separate format used for distribution of Windows OS updates.
-They are technically archives that contain cabinet (CAB) files with updates together with XML and TXT metadata.
+They are archives that contain cabinet (CAB) files with updates together with XML and TXT metadata.

 Windows OS updates and can be downloaded from [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/).